yokoszn/arch/README.md

 * **TPM 2.0 Integration** allows the system’s TPM to automatically unlock the encrypted disk when the system’s firmware and boot chain are in a known trusted state.
 This provides a passwordless boot (with fallbacks) bound to hardware security.
 * **Btrfs with Subvolumes** offers a modern CoW (Copy-on-Write) filesystem with advanced features like atomic snapshots, compression, and easy partitioning via subvolumes.
 Subvolumes will be used to separate system and home data, facilitating backups and snapshots.
 * **Hardened Kernel** (linux-hardened) applies extra patches and strict settings to mitigate exploits and enhance kernel security, providing stronger defaults than the standard kernel.

+## Introduction

+This guide provides a comprehensive walkthrough for installing Arch Linux with an advanced security-focused setup.
+We will configure the system with UEFI Secure Boot, full disk encryption (LUKS2), a Btrfs filesystem with multiple subvolumes, and automatic decryption via TPM 2.0.
+The boot process will use Unified Kernel Images (UKI) and the **systemd-boot** bootloader.

 Each section of this guide will explain not only the steps to achieve the setup but also the rationale behind choices and the workings of each tool. **Important standards** such as the Discoverable Partitions Specification (DPS) and the Unified Kernel Image format will be explained in context.
 By the end, you will have a secure Arch Linux installation suitable for sensitive environments or as a robust daily-driver system.